JaviSoto/Talks/SwiftUserGroup-SF-April2016/SwiftUserGroup-SF-April2016.md

 ![inline](Images/meme.jpg)

-^ - This is also me
+^ - This is also me.
+- I love talking about Swift, so I'm really happy to be here.

 ----